kaizhang/matrix-sized/README.md

 - The dimensions of matrices are statically typed.

 - Provides bindings to high performance C++ linear algebra libraries such Eigen and Spectra.

+Following GHC extensions may be needed:

+- ScopedTypeVariables
+- RankNTypes
+- TypeFamilies
+- DataKinds